subhodeeps/dotfiles/README.md

 # Dotfiles

-A collection of configuration files for the terminal environment.
+A collection of configuration files for the terminal environment and desktop workflow.

 ![Terminal Environment](screenshot/screenshot.png)